kahawai-collective/fsl/README.md

 # FiSL : Fisheries Simuation Library

-FiSL is a C++ library for fisheries simulation.
+*FiSL* is a C++ library for fisheries simulation.
 It aims to be highly modular library without compromising speed.
-It does that by making the most of modern C++ language features such as templates and recent advances in compiler optimisation.
+It does that by making the most of modern C++ language features such as templates and type inference, as well as recent advances in compiler optimisation.

+Because *FiSL* is modular it can be used for general fisheries simulation.
+However, the main purpose for *FiSL* is as a library for fisheries management procedure evaluation (MPE).
+*FiSL* provides C++ classes that can be composed in alternative ways to provides for alternative types of MPE range from simple to complex.

 ## Documentation